- Live Rates

 Anything above these amounts is considered a jumbo mortgage loan.
 Jumbo mortgages generally require larger down payments, higher credit scores, etc.

-According to the Regional Multiple Listing Service (RMLS), which covers the entire state, the median home price for Portland was $420,400 in October of 2019.
+According to Zillow, the median home price for Portland is $487,170 as of November 2020.
 That’s well below the single-family conforming loan limit for Portland.
 This means that home buyers in and around the city should have plenty of properties to choose from, without venturing into “jumbo” mortgage territory.

 Related: Buying a home in Portland, Oregon